meyouwe/orite/README.md

 ### ōrite is a Māori word for ʻthe same’
-It's pronounced [like this](https://s3.amazonaws.com/media.tewhanake.maori.nz/dictionary/4802.mp3) rather then ‘oh-right’.
+It's pronounced [like this](https://s3.amazonaws.com/media.tewhanake.maori.nz/dictionary/4802.mp3) rather than ‘oh-right’.

 ***